 If you’re like me, you spend too much time on Facebook.
-Fortunately, you can turn “El Feis,” as it’s known in Mexico, into a learning tool.
-Follow these Mexican Facebook pages to improve your Spanish and learn about contemporary culture in Mexico.
+Fortunately, you can turn “El Feis,” as it’s known in Mexico, into a free learning tool.

 1. El Deforma

-BuzzFeed a la mexicana.
-Irreverent social news and entertainment website featuring viral content such as memes, humorous lists, and celebrity gossip.
+Irreverent social news and entertainment site featuring viral content such as funny memes in Spanish, humorous lists, and celebrity gossip.

 Edgy arts and entertainment site based in Mexico City.

 Humorous and educational posts on Mexican and Latin American culture and language.
-Run by a long-time Spanish teacher of mine from Mexico City.
+Lots of Mexican Spanish phrases.
+Run by my awesome online Spanish teacher Gustavo from Mexico City.

 Discover Mexico’s quirkiest off-the-beaten-path experiences and destinations.